 NETSA bought logs from November 1938 through June 1940.
 Selling them was another matter.
 The Great Depression was still on and there wasn’t much demand for lumber.
 With the exception of a sale to the New York, New Haven and Hartford Railroad, there was little interest in buying the hurricane logs.

-So the Eastern Pine Sales Corporation was formed to buy the lumber from NETSA and to sell it – without flooding the New England lumber market.
+So the Eastern Pine Sales Corporation formed to buy the lumber from NETSA and to sell it – without flooding the New England lumber market.
 It was largely controlled by L. Grossman & Sons of Boston.
 What seemed at first like a risky venture for the Grossman company turned into a coup when the United States entered World War II.
 L. Grossman & Co. became the largest lumber company in New England.

-Most of the lumber from the 1938 hurricane was sold to local companies with government contracts and used for the war effort.
+Most of the lumber from the 1938 hurricane went to local companies with government contracts and used for the war effort.

 NETSA’s salvage program ended on Dec.
 31, 1943, but the lumber would be processed for several more years.

-Millions of logs were sold to the paper industry.
-The National Archives photo above was taken in 1947 and shows the Northern Kraft Paper Mill in Howland, Maine.
-The mill was still using wood which had been cut from downed trees from the 1938 hurricane.
+The paper industry bought millions of logs.
+The National Archives photo above, taken in 1947, shows the Northern Kraft Paper Mill in Howland, Maine.
+The mill still used wood from the tree cleanup after the 1938 hurricane.